What is CAPA management?

 In an industry where patients’ health and wellness depends on products functioning properly, an organization cannot afford any weak areas that could lead to nonconformities or lower quality products

 We help manufacturers to audit their current quality system reviews as per the standards to determine how effective it is in identifying quality problems.
 We carry out systematic and independent process audits to determine the conformity or nonconformity of your QMS Requirements.
-We also help you with an effective CAPA management system which enables easy collection & analysis of information, this information can be used further to identify & investigate existing, potential product and quality problems.
+We also help you with an effective (Corrective And Preventive Action) CAPA management system which enables easy collection & analysis of information, this information can be used further to identify & investigate existing, potential product and quality problems.
 Also, provide guidance for US FDA 510(k) premarket notification for your medical device.